 Be sure of your Licensed Immigration Advisor

-- Any person who provides you with New Zealand immigration advice; that is not licensed or exempt; is actually committing an offense under the immigration act.
+Any person who provides you with New Zealand immigration advice that is not licensed or exempt is committing an offense under the immigration act.

 Therefore always check that your ‘advisor’ is indeed a Licensed Immigration Advisor for New Zealand.